GarthSnyder/klipper/docs/Bed_Mesh.md

 bed mesh while accommodating geometric drift, changes made with bed leveling screws, and changes to endstops.
 It's fast enough to use before every print.

-BED_MESH_TILT probes 3 points by default.
-You can request that it probe up to 16 points by including the SAMPLES option.
+BED_MESH_TILT probes 4 points by default.
+You can request that it probe anywhere from 3 to 16 points by including the SAMPLES option.
 However, it's unlikely that extra probes will improve your results unless your bed is particularly small or your probe is unreliable.

 To determine if additional probe points are warranted, run BED_MESH_TILT several times and observe the correction factors that it calculates.
 The Z adjustment at each